A stochastic first-order trust-region method with inexact restoration for finite-sum minimization: Introduction

-where $N$ is very large and finite and $\phi_i: \IR^n\rightarrow \IR$, $1\le i\le N$.
-We will assume throughout the paper that all the functions $\phi_i$ are continuously differentiable.
+where $N$ is very large and finite and $\phi_i: \IR^n\rightarrow \IR$, $1\le i\le N$, are continuously differentiable.
 A number of important problems can be stated in this form, e.g., classification problems in machine learning, data fitting problems, sample average approximations of an objective function given in the form of mathematical expectation.
-The need for efficient methods for solving (\ref{minf}) resulted in a large body of literature in the recent years and a number of methods have been proposed and analyzed, see e.g., the reviews \cite{springer_survey, curtis_survey, nocedalsurvey}.
+In recent years the need for efficient methods for solving (\ref{minf}) resulted in a large body of literature and a number of methods have been proposed and analyzed, see e.g., the reviews \cite{springer_survey, curtis_survey, nocedalsurvey}.

-A number of methods employ subsampled approximations of the objective function and its derivatives, with the aim of reducing the computational cost.
+It is common to employ subsampled approximations of the objective function and its derivatives with the aim of reducing the computational cost.
 Focusing on first-order methods, the stochastic gradient {\cite{RM}} and more contemporary variants like SVRG \cite{GSBR,jz}, SAG \cite{sag}, ADAM \cite{adam} and SARAH \cite{sarah} are widely used for their simplicity and low cost per-iteration.
 They do not call for function evaluations but require tuning the learning rate and further possible hyper-parameters such as the mini-batch size.
-Since the tuning effort may be very computationally demanding \cite{CS}, more sophisticated approaches use linesearch or trust-region strategies to adaptively choose the learning rate and to avoid tuning efforts, see \cite{ BGM, springer_survey, BGMT, bcms, ChenMeniSche18, CS, PS}.
+Since the tuning effort may be very computationally demanding \cite{CS}, more sophisticated approaches use stochastic linesearch or trust-region strategies to adaptively choose the learning rate, see \cite{ BGM, springer_survey, BGMT, bcms, ChenMeniSche18, CS, PS}.
 In this context, function and gradient approximations have to satisfy sufficient accuracy requirements with some probability.
 This, in turn, in case of approximations via sampling, requires adaptive choices of the sample sizes used.

 In a further stream of works, problem (\ref{minf}) is reformulated as a constrained optimization problem and the sample size is computed deterministically using the Inexact Restoration (IR) approach.
 The IR approach has been successfully combined with either the linesearch strategy \cite{km} or the trust-region strategy \cite{bkm1,bkm2,bkm}; in these papers, function and gradient estimates are built with gradually increasing accuracy and averaging on the same sample.